Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/pt-PT/maintain-guides-how-to-nominate-axiasolar.md

 The "Targets" subsection ([link](https://axiasolar.js.org/apps/#/staking/targets)) will help you estimate your earnings and this is where it's good to start picking favorites.

 The "Waiting" subsection ([link](https://axiasolar.js.org/apps/#/staking/waiting)) lists all pending validators that are awaiting more nominations to enter the active validator set.
-Validators will stay in the waiting queue until they have enough DOT backing them (as allocated through the [Phragmen election mechanism](https://wiki.axiasolar.network/docs/en/learn-phragmen)).
+Validators will stay in the waiting queue until they have enough SOLAR backing them (as allocated through the [Phragmen election mechanism](https://solar.wiki.axiacoin.network/docs/en/learn-phragmen)).
 It is possible validator can remain in the queue for a very long time if they never get enough backing.

 The "Validator Stat's subsection ([link](https://axiasolar.js.org/apps/#/staking/query)) allows you to query a validator's stash address and see historical charts on era points, elected stake, rewards, and slashes.